-The voltage across the TMP64-Q1, as described in Equation 2, can be translated to temperature using either a lookup table method (LUT) or a fitting polynomial, V(T).
+The voltage across the device, as described in Equation 2, can be translated to temperature using either a lookup table method (LUT) or a fitting polynomial, V(T).
 The Thermistor Design Tool must be used to translate Vtemp to Temperature.
 The temperature voltage must first be digitized using an ADC.
 The necessary resolution of this ADC is dependent on the biasing method used.
-Additionally, for best accuracy, the bias voltage (V{BIAS}) should be tied to the reference voltage of the ADC to create a measurement where the difference in tolerance between the bias voltage and the reference voltage cancels out.
-The engineer can also implement a low-pass filter to reject system level noise, and the user should place the filter as close to the ADC input as possible.
+Additionally, for best accuracy, tie the bias voltage (V{BIAS}) to the reference voltage of the ADC to create a measurement where the difference in tolerance between the bias voltage and the reference voltage cancels out.
+The application can also include a low-pass filter to reject system level noise.
+In this case, place the filter as close to the ADC input as possible.